wp-plugins/curators-code/README.txt

-1. Clicking on the ᔥ or ↬ buttons will load a pop-up with two fields - one for the URL, and the second field for the anchor text of the attribution link.
+1. Clicking on the &#x1525; or &#x21ac; buttons will load a pop-up with two fields - one for the URL, and the second field for the anchor text of the attribution link.